 Turn-around Time: Presumptive PCR: 1 day Confirmation testing 7 days (IDPH) Ship to: Chicago or Springfield IDPH Laboratories Bioterrorism Threat Agents The IDPH laboratories test for the presence of the following potential bioterrorism threat agents: Biothreat Agent Disease Preferred Specimen Type(s) Bacillus anthracis Anthrax Referred isolate Brucella spp.
-Brucellosis Referred isolate Burkholderia pseudomallei/mallei Melioidosis/Glanders Referred isolate Coxiella burnetii Q Fever Whole blood Francisella tularensis Tularemia Referred isolate Variola virus Smallpox Swabs; scabs Yersinia pestis Plague Referred isolate ^{}See links on individual agent page for more information on specimen collection and submission for each threat agent.
+Brucellosis Referred isolate Burkholderia pseudomallei/mallei Melioidosis/Glanders Referred isolate Francisella tularensis Tularemia Referred isolate Variola virus Smallpox Swabs; scabs Yersinia pestis Plague Referred isolate ^{}See links on individual agent page for more information on specimen collection and submission for each threat agent.
 The sentinel laboratory plays a key role in the early detection of these threat agents by recognizing the potential of having isolated one of the bacterial agents or that a patient presents with clinical symptoms consistent with the contraction of the agent.
 The American Society of Microbiology has developed protocols for use in the presumptive identification of a bacterial threat agent (See link.) and the CDC has developed an algorithm for clinical diagnosis of the various disease syndromes caused by the orthopox viruses (including smallpox).
 If you, as a sentinel laboratory, suspect a patient is infected with any of these agents, contact your LHD or IDPH's Communicable Disease Control Section at 217-782-2016.
 The IDPH utilizes protocols developed by the CDC's Laboratory Response Network for the definitive identification of the biothreat agents.
 If an isolate tests negative for a biothreat agent, further identification will NOT be performed.
 Environmental sample testing is also available through special arrangement for Biological Threat agents.
 Contact the Division of Laboratories if environmental testing is requested.
-Use the Threat Agent Laboratory Test Request form for environmental sample submission.
+Use the Threat Agent Laboratory Test Request form for environmental sample submission. ^{}Division of Laboratories does not test for Variola virus.
+High risk samples are sent to CDC for analysis.
 Brucella spp. (brucellosis) Test Name: Culture Identification of Brucella spp. (potential biothreat agent) Method Name: Rapid presumptive identification by real-time polymerase chain reaction (PCR) assay.
 Confirmation by biochemical identification of culture isolate.
 Results: Negative/Positive for Brucella spp., Brucella abortus, Brucella suis, Brucella melitensis, or Brucella canis.